gray-adeyi/symposium/README.md

 ## Features
 1. Personalized student dashboards.
-2. Payment options.
+2. Timetable and lecture updates.
-3. Timetable and lecture updates.
+3. Support for mathematical and chemical equations using [katex](https://katex.org/) and [mhchem](https://mhchem.github.io/MathJax-mhchem/)

 ## Setting it up.
 Note: it is required that you have some level